saifkhan-m/ParaSum/README.md

 ```
 * `-mode` can be {`validate, test`}, where `validate` will inspect the model directory and evaluate the model for each newly saved checkpoint, `test` need to be used with `-test_from`, indicating the checkpoint you want to use
 * `MODEL_PATH` is the directory of saved checkpoints
-* use `-mode valiadte` with `-test_all`, the system will load all saved checkpoints and select the top ones to generate summaries (this will take a while)
+* use `-mode validate with `-test_all`, the system will load all saved checkpoints and select the top ones to generate summaries (this will take a while)